zmievsa/autograder/README.md

 # Installation (Linux-only)
-1) Run `python setup.py install`
+1) Run `pip3 install assignment-autograder`
-# Configuration
+# Usage
-* Create testcases in tests/testcases
-* Create their respective inputs and outputs in tests/input and tests/output
-* Change configuration at the top of grader.py
-* Put student submissions into submissions directory
+1) Create tests directory in the same directory as student submissions.
+It has to follow the same structure as one of the examples.
+2) Create input and output text files in their respective directories for each testcase.
+3) Create config.ini in tests.
+You can use autograder/default_config.ini as a reference.
+Also, you can find filter function list in the autograder/filters.py.
+If you don't add some configuration fields, grader will use the default fields from default config.
+4) run `autograder path/to/submissions/dir` from command line.
+If you are in the same directory as submissions, you can simply run `autograder`.
+5) You can use --generate_results command line argument to generate a result file per student.
 ## Writing testcases
 * When writing testcases, assume that helper functions NO_RESULT(), RESULT(int r), PASS(), FAIL() are predefined and use them to return student scores to the grader
 * Each helper function terminates the execution of the program and returns its respective exit code that signifies student's score for the testcase